TechTerrier/authorizenet-go/README.md

 [![Build Status](https://github.com/TechTerrier/authorizenet-go/actions/workflows/go.yml/badge.svg)](https://github.com/TechTerrier/authorizenet-go/) [![GoDoc](https://godoc.org/github.com/TechTerrier/authorizenet-go?status.svg)](https://godoc.org/github.com/TechTerrier/authorizenet-go) [![Go Report Card](https://goreportcard.com/badge/github.com/TechTerrier/authorizenet-go)](https://goreportcard.com/report/github.com/TechTerrier/authorizenet-go)

 > [!IMPORTANT]
 > This project is a fork of an older library and is currently being modernized and improved.
-All previously failing tests have now been fixed.
+All previously failing tests have recently been fixed.
 Contributions and suggestions are welcome!

 Give your Go Language applications the ability to store and retrieve credit cards from Authorize.net CIM, AIM, and ARB API.
 This golang package lets you create recurring subscriptions, AUTH only transactions, voids, refunds, and other functionality connected to the Authorize.net API.